Spatial entanglement between two quantum walkers with exchange symmetric coins

 \section{Abstract}

-We investigate the dynamics of the spatial entanglement between two initially independent walkers that perform discrete-time quantum walk with respect to symmetric and anti-symmetric initial coin states.
-By considering the symmetry associated with the setting and post-selecting the states of the two coins accordingly, we show that, for the anti-symmetric initial coin state, the entanglement corresponding to all the anti-symmetric results are always constant, while that corresponding to the symmetric result is underdamped-like with period of oscillation ($T$) being inversely proportional to the coin operator parameter ($\theta$).
-The results are the opposite way around for the case of symmetric initial coin states.
-We also discover that the underdamped-like behaviour of the spatial entanglement show up in the cases of both initial coin states when the post-selected results have no symmetry.
-Our findings reveal some interesting aspects of symmetry and entanglement dynamics in quantum walk, which may be useful for applications in quantum communication and other quantum technology.
+We investigate how the initial and final exchange symmetries between the two-coin states influence the spatial entanglement dynamics between the two corresponding quantum walkers.
+Notably, when the initial state is anti-symmetric and the final measurement on the coins yields symmetric outcomes, all the initial entanglement will be transferred to the spatial degrees of freedom, regardless of when the coins are measured.
+Conversely, if the final outcomes are anti-symmetric, the spatial entanglement exhibits damped oscillation with a period ($T$) being inversely proportional to the coin operator parameter ($\theta$).
+These behaviours are reversed for symmetric initial states.
+Moreover, we also observe the same spatial entanglement damping regardless of the initial state when the post-selected results lack symmetry.
+Our findings reveal how symmetries affect the entanglement dynamics in quantum walks, offering potential insights for applications in quantum technology.